OctagonAI/n8n-nodes-octagon/README.md

 ---

 **⚠️ Note**: This node requires an active Octagon API subscription.
 Some agents may have usage limits or require premium access.
 Get started with a free API key at [octagonagents.com](https://octagonagents.com).

-**🏆 Professional Grade**: This node is built to enterprise standards with comprehensive error handling, security best practices, and optimal performance.